How much does university cost?

 For instance, if you wanted to know what the University of Edinburgh's tuition fees were, the question wouldn't be as simple as "What are Edinburgh's fees?".
 Instead, as Edinburgh is in Scotland, you'd need to check how tuition fees in Scotland vary based on which part of the UK (or beyond) you're from.

-You'll notice in the above table that annual tuition fees can be lower than £9,000 or £9,250.
+You'll notice in the above table that while the majority of annual tuition fees are £9,250, some are much lower.
 And, as mentioned earlier, international students (including those from the EU) often have higher tuition fees.

 For Scottish students, your tuition will be free if you study in Scotland.
-The Scottish government has confirmed that EU students in Scotland who started in 2020/21 or earlier will still have free tuition for their whole degree.
+EU students in Scotland who started in 2020/21 or earlier will have free tuition for their whole degree.
 But, EU students who started in the 2021/22 academic year or later will have to pay fees.

 Living costs at university